Crypto-TII/TLS1.3/cpp/src/arduino/README.md

 into working directory and remove option 2.
 This creates the SAL (in this case using miracl + ECC608A hardware + Pornin's x25519).
 If experimenting with post-quantum primitives, also select options 46 and 47, for Dilithium and Kyber support.

-or copy into the project all from c32 and include32 directories of https://github.com/mcarrickscott/TLSECC, edit config.py at !!!!!!!!! to use faster elliptic curve code from TLSECC project, and select only options 31, 42 and 44.
-This method works well with the Raspberry Pi
+or before executing step 10, copy into the project all from c32, include and include32 directories of https://github.com/mcarrickscott/TLSECC, edit config.py at !!!!!!!!! to use faster elliptic curve code from TLSECC project, and select only options 31, 42 and 44.
+This method works well with the Raspberry Pi Pico 2 W device, which does not support ECC608A hardware.
+We observe that on this device the crypto is about
-Pico 2 W device, which does not support ECC608A hardware.
-We observe that on this device the crypto is about 1.5 times faster on the ARM core compared to the RISC-V core.
+1.5 times faster on the ARM core compared to the RISC-V core.

 (Sometimes the wifi works better from wifiNINA.h rather than wifi.h.
 See tls_wifi.h)